vagabondlab/phycorr/README.md

-# Physio Pipeline
+# PHYCORR Correction Pipeline

-This repository contains a Matlab-based pipeline for performing RetroICOR analysis on physiological data.
+PHYCORR (Physiological Correction) is a repository that contains a Matlab-based pipeline for performing R-DECO and RetroICOR analysis on physiological data.
 The pipeline consists of preprocessing steps to extract cardiac and respiratory signals using R-DECO, followed by the RetroICOR processing itself.

 ## Workflow